hschneider/neutralino-build-scripts/README.md

 # neutralino-build-scripts

-**Neutralino Build-Automation for macOS and Windows App-Bundles**.
+**Neutralino Build-Automation for macOS, Linus and Windows App-Bundles**.

-This set of scripts replace the `neu build` command for macOS- and Windows-builds.
+This set of scripts replace the `neu build` command for macOS-, Linux and Windows-builds.
 Instead of plain binaries, it outputs ready-to-use app-bundles.

 > The macOS build-script solves the problem, that Neutralino only produces plain macOS binaries and not macOS AppBundles.
 These files cannot be signed and notarized.
 > **build-mac.sh** generates valid AppBundles which pass Apple's notarization process successfully :-